 Overhead image of the Udon Stir Fry

-If you ask my kids what their favorite thing I make them, they’ll tell you my “veggie and meat noodles.”
-Aka this Stir Fry Udon recipe.
-It’s their absolute favorite — they’ll literally lick their bowls clean and fight over leftovers.
+If you ask my kids what their favorite thing is that I make, they’ll say “veggie and meat noodles”—aka this recipe.
+It’s their absolute favorite.
+They lick their bowls clean and even fight over the leftovers.

-It’s a bit of a random dish (not even close to an authentic Yaki Udon recipe!), but no complaints here that they love it — I feel great about “sneaking” in loads of veggies and a good amount of protein.
-Plus, it’s easy to make and can be on the table in 20-30 minutes.
+It’s kind of a random dish (definitely not an authentic Yaki Udon!), but I’m not complaining.
+I love that it’s packed with protein and loaded with veggies.
+It’s also super easy to make and hits the table in 20–30 minutes.
 Easy Udon Stir Fry = weeknight dinner win!

 Ingredient shot-- images of the Udon Stir Fry noodles used in this dish